thoughtram/blog/_posts/2016-09-16-angular-2-animation-important-concepts.md

 ### Philosophy of Animations

-One of the design goals for Angular 2 Animations is to make it **easy** for developers.
-The syntax should be:
+One of the design goals for Angular 2 Animations is to make it **easy** for developers to configure and use animations.
+The API and syntax should be:

 *  intuitive
 *  declarative and